Ackerman and Goldman on Paternalism

 Presentation of Topic

-In his journal article “The Refutation of Medical Paternalism”, Goldman stated that whether the doctors have the authority to make decisions in regards to a patient’s interest that they (the doctors) would otherwise lack if they were not the professional.
-It is a subconscious desire of the doctor to make decisions for their patients, although this desire comes from a good place, it does not mean that it is the right thing to do.
-Every individual prefers the freedom of making their own decisions and this freedom gives them a sense of security that makes them feel in control even in the most hopeless situations.
-During illness, a patient is already feeling vulnerable so if in that situation if the right to make their own decision is taken from them, even if it is in their best interest, it will make them fearful of their safety.
-If the decision made by a doctor turns out to be wrong, although well-meaning, it will not only cause overall harm but also resentment but if the same decision is made by the patient then they will trust their doctor’s diagnosis more.
+In his journal article “The Refutation of Medical Paternalism”, Goldman stated whether the doctors have the authority to make decisions in regard to a patient’s interest that they (the doctors) would otherwise lack if they were not professional.
+It is a subconscious desire of the doctor to make decisions for their patients; although this desire comes from a good place, it does not mean that it is the right thing to do.
+Every individual prefers the freedom of making their own decisions, and this freedom gives them a sense of security that makes them feel in control even in the most hopeless situations.
+During illness, a patient is already feeling vulnerable, so if, in that situation, the right to make their own decision is taken from them, even if it is in their best interest, it will make them fearful for their safety.
+If the decision made by a doctor turns out to be wrong, although well-meaning, it will not only cause overall harm but also resentment, but if the same decision is made by the patient, then they will trust their doctor’s diagnosis more.

-Contrary to this, Ackerman in his article “Why Doctors should intervene”, argued that patients do not have the rational capability and educated understanding to make decisions for themselves, thus it is in their best interest to leave the decision making to the doctors as they are well informed about the medical problem and much more capable of making the right decision.
+Contrary to this, Ackerman, in his article “Why Doctors Should Intervene”, argued that patients do not have the rational capability and educated understanding to make decisions for themselves.
+Thus it is in their best interest to leave the decision-making to the doctors as they are well-informed about the medical problem and much more capable of making the right decision.
 Giving the patient autonomous rights such as the right to refuse treatment, informed consent, privacy, and competent care can hinder the doctors’ treatment process.
-Ackerman further stated that the patients’ illness impedes their autonomy and makes them incapable of rational decisions.
-In such cases, the noninterference of a doctor will be unethical and it was a doctor’s job to bring a patient back to health and in their autonomous state.
-Ackerman further elaborated his reasoning by stating that many untimely deaths have occurred due to patients’ making a wrong decision, fear, guilt, or their lack of faith in science putting religion before their well-being.
-Sometimes patients make decisions that do not align with their life goals and in those times the doctors should intervene and override the patients’ decision by doing what they feel is right for the patient.
+Ackerman further stated that the patient’s illness impedes their autonomy and makes them incapable of rational decisions.
+In such cases, the noninterference of a doctor will be unethical, and it is a doctor’s job to bring a patient back to health and in their autonomous state.
+Ackerman further elaborated his reasoning by stating that many untimely deaths have occurred due to patients making a wrong decision, fear, guilt, or their lack of faith in science, putting religion before their well-being.
+Sometimes patients make decisions that do not align with their life goals, and in those times, the doctors should intervene and override the patients’ decision by doing what they feel is right for the patient.

-In contrast to this Ackerman’s argument seems weak as he is biased towards doctors, fails to recognize the importance of other staff such as nurses, volunteers, etc. His point of view makes the patients out to be incompetent individuals that cannot make any decision for themselves.
+In contrast to this, Ackerman’s argument seems weak as he is biased towards doctors and fails to recognize the importance of other staff, such as nurses, volunteers, etc. His point of view makes the patients out to be incompetent individuals who cannot make any decisions for themselves.
 He considers the input and concern of the family of the patient as unnecessary and a hindrance.
 On top of all this, he also thinks that not all doctors are credible.
-This type of disregard of a patient’s rights and deeply biased opinion about the competence of doctors is extremely arrogant and fails to see the greater benefits of letting the patient in on decision making.
+This type of disregard for a patient’s rights and deeply biased opinion about the competence of doctors is extremely arrogant and fails to see the greater benefits of letting the patient in on decision-making.
 Thus, making it painfully obvious that medical paternalism is not in the best interest of the patients.

 Received View/Reconstruction of Other’s Argument